1nnocentia/timemanagement-clockin-backend/README.md

 [![Spring Boot](https://img.shields.io/badge/Spring%20Boot-3.0+-green?style=flat&logo=springboot)](https://spring.io/projects/spring-boot)
 [![MySQL](https://img.shields.io/badge/MySQL-8.0+-4479A1?style=flat&logo=mysql&logoColor=white)](https://www.mysql.com/)

-This is a backend repository for a Challenge Based Learning (CBL) project focused on creating an interactive platform to help people overcome their time management issues.
-The project implements server-side logic and API for a full-stack web application using modern technologies and following professional development practices.
+This repository contains the backend part of the Challenge Based Learning (CBL) project which aims to create an interactive platform to support users in solving time management challenges.
+The system is built with a full-stack development approach, using the latest technologies and implementing professional software development practices on the server side and its API.

 > [!NOTE]
-> This project is currently under development.
-Database configuration and deployment strategies may change for production environments.
+> This project is still under active development.
+Database settings and deployment strategies will likely be adjusted when it enters a production environment.

 ## 🔗 Visit Frontend Repository
 You can find the frontend repository for this project here: